-No the current line of Apple iPads do not have wireless charging capabilities.
-As for the future, Apple hasn’t released any official news regarding wireless charging enabled iPads.
+No the current line of Apple iPads does not have wireless charging capabilities.
+As for the future, Apple hasn’t released any official news regarding wireless charging-enabled iPads.

 Alan Urban is the Editor-in-chief of Stupid Apple Rumours and often proclaims that he’s ” Apple’s number one fan.”